 The CollegeBound College Completion Program (CCP) is a multi-year support network composed of campus liaisons, adult mentors, peer mentors, and CollegeBound staff who are dedicated to guiding Baltimore City public school graduates through college.
 Students who receive funding through one of a few ways; the last dollar grant program, the Nam-McGill Book awards, the Bishop Miles Last Dollar grant or other private scholarships who have paid an additional amount to have their scholars participate in CCP.

 Now entering its 6th year, the impact of the funding, wraparound services and support are making a significant difference in the college graduation rate of Baltimore City public school graduates.
-Our initial cohort who matriculated in 2017 are on track for a 75% graduation rate.
-2018 scholars are on track for a 78% graduation rate.
+Our initial cohort who matriculated in 2017 graduation rate was 73%.
+2018 scholars are on track for a 74% graduation rate.
 These rates are nearly double the college graduation rate of Baltimore City public school graduates attending a 4-year college.